 A deck belt needs to be replaced when it shows signs of wearing including cracking, shredding, and a shiny glazed appearance.

-Check Your Riding Mower Idler Bracket & Spring
+Check Your Idler Bracket & Spring

-A loose idler bracket and spring can make your riding mower shake as well.
+A loose idler bracket and spring can make your mower shake as well.
 The spring and the bracket can wear over time.
 These items will need to be replaced.
 You should also check the bearing and bushing in your engagement linkage and replace them if necessary.

-Check for Debris Lodged in Your Riding Mower
+Check for Debris Lodged in Your Mower

 Mowing can be a dusty and dirty job.
-Your mower kicks up dirt, grass clippings, and other small items that can become lodged in your riding mower.
+Your mower kicks up dirt, grass clippings, and other small items that can become lodged in your mower.

 Check over every inch of your mower looking for an item that shouldn’t be there.
 A small piece of bark or a stone can get caught in your mower or under a pulley which can cause your mower to shake.